7 Ways to Keep Your Heart Healthy as You Get Older

 Even though heart disease risks increase with age, ticker trouble doesn’t have to be an inevitable part of getting older.

-“Heart disease doesn't go hand in hand with aging,” says cardiologist Claire Sullivan, MD, who is Chief Cardiology Fellow at University Hospitals Cleveland Medical Center.
-“You can keep your heart healthy – no matter how old you are – by making smart lifestyle choices and getting regular checkups.”
+“Heart disease doesn't go hand in hand with aging,” says cardiologist Claire Sullivan, MD.
+“You can keep your heart healthy, no matter how old you are, by making smart lifestyle choices and getting regular checkups.”

-Dr. Sullivan says to maintain a healthy ticker as you age, you should avoid these five harmful habits:
+To maintain a healthy heart as you age, avoid these five harmful habits: